TrenchBroom/TrenchBroom/app/resources/documentation/help/index.md

 ![The main editing window (Linux XFCE)](MainWindow.png)

 The sizes of the editing area, the inspector and the info bar can be changed by dragging the dividers with the mouse.
 This applies to some of the dividers in the inspector as well.
 If a divider is 2 pixels thick, it can be dragged with the mouse.
+The positions of the dividers and the size of the editing window are saved when you close a window.
 The following subsections introduce the most important parts of the main window: the editing area, the inspector, and the info bar.
 The toolbar and the menu will be explained in more detail in later sections.

 ### The Editing Area